jbcodeforce/kafka-studies/docs/mirrormaker.md

 ## Scenario 3: From Event Streams to local cluster

-For this scenario the source is Event Streams on IBM Cloud and the target is a local server (may be on a laptop using vanilla Kafka images started with docker compose)
+For this scenario the source is Event Streams on IBM Cloud and the target is a local server (may be on a laptop using vanilla Kafka image (Strimzi kafka 2.4 docker image) started with docker compose).
+This target cluster runs two zookeeper nodes, and three kafka nodes.
+We need 3 kafka brokers as mirror maker created topics with a replication factor set to 3.

 ![](images/mm2-scen3.png)

 This time the producer adds headers to the Records sent so we can validate headers replication.
-The file `es-cluster/es-mirror-maker.properties` declares this mirroring settings:
+The file `es-cluster/es-mirror-maker.properties` declares the mirroring settings as below:

 ```properties
 clusters=source, target